 Overall my experience with Questrade was a very pleasant one.
 Their “killer app”, so to speak, is free, no commission charge, ETFs (Exchange Traded Funds) and that one can execute trades as low as 1¢ per share ($4.95 minimum) with no catch.
 It doesn’t get any simpler than that!
 In rare instances I sometimes come across other brokerages offering promotionals at $4.95/trade but when you dig deeper into their fine print it almost unequivocally is for “big fish” traders who must spend upwards of $100,000/month in trading activity to be eligible for the $4.95 offer.
 Clearly not for the average consumer.
 This is not the case with Questrade.
 With Questrade it is as low as $4.95/trade and a max of $9.95/trade — ETFs always being free.
 Period.

 Questrade’s low commission rate is so good it serves as an enticer to make more trades more often and not have to hesitate waiting for that right moment in the market which will cover your commission costs.
 I am happy to see Questrade has made many quality enhancements, including a unified single sign-on approach, giving a more consistent milieu.
-There are areas that can be improved such as providing a more robust security feature to put traders minds at ease but with such dramatic savings found among all their services it seems understandable that one can’t always have everything.
+There are a few areas that can be improved such as remembering user settings across different trading platforms, but with such dramatic savings found among all their services it seems understandable that one can’t always have everything.
 So I will give them a pass on that.

 Should you join?
 Yes.
 Especially for those who are thinking of starting to invest.
 For someone like me who is a casual trader Questrade fits my needs perfectly.
 And after getting a better feel of most of what they have to offer I am more than confident they can accommodate me or any other person’s growing needs as an investor.

 - $50 Free Trades @ Questrade

 - Questrade IQ Mobile

 - Questrade Live Help